Scroll to top

 Service Civil International

-CCIVS at UNESCO
+CCIVS

 If you are a foreigner and you do have a permanent residence in the Czech Republic, but you do not speak Czech, please contact us at workcamp@inexsda.cz.